Shpinkso/paulblay-hugo/content/blog/trying_out_codex.md

 Here were some of the problems that Codex couldn't/didn't identify.

-* The Hugo build step of the preview workflow was running asynchronously and puclished the preview site I wanted to check prior to the checks being run.
+* The Hugo build step of the preview workflow was running asynchronously and published the preview site I wanted to check prior to the checks being run.
 Errors were always one run behind.
 * Codex was pinning an old version of Lychee, chatGPT picked this up straight away and recommended using the newer one.
 Why didn't Codex do that?
 * The Codex generated code was not scanning .md files, only html.
 So it was missing all my blog posts.